Legal Solutions

 Motion granted; claim dismissed at an early stage on public-interest grounds.

-Read decision on CanLII
+Read on CanLII

 • Media inquiries on government-contract scrutiny